makinacorpus/landez/README.rst

 *Landez* manipulates tiles, builds MBTiles and arrange tiles together into single images.

-Tiles can either be obtained from a remote tile service URL, from a local Mapnik stylesheet or from MBTiles files.
+Tiles can either be obtained from a remote tile service URL, from a local Mapnik stylesheet, a WMS server or from MBTiles files.

 For building MBTiles, it uses *mbutil* from Mapbox https://github.com/mapbox/mbutil at the final stage.
 The land covered is specified using a list of bounding boxes and zoom levels.